VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Gets or sets the identity identifier used on Virgil services.
+Gets or sets the identifier.

 <a name='P-Virgil-SDK-Models-IdentityModel-IsConfirmed'></a>
 ### IsConfirmed `property` [#](#P-Virgil-SDK-Models-IdentityModel-IsConfirmed 'Go To Here') [=](#contents 'Back To Contents')